RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/Parameters.md

 ### Definition

-The `LineParameters` class has a class method called `from_sym` which converts zero and direct sequences of impedance and admittance into a line parameters instance.
-This method requires the following data:
+Line parameters can be built from a symmetric model of the line using the `LineParameters.from_sym` class method.
+This method takes the following data:

 - The zero sequence of the impedance (in $\Omega$/km), noted $\underline{Z_0}$ and `z0` in the code.
 - The direct sequence of the impedance (in $\Omega$/km), noted $\underline{Z_1}$ and `z1` in the code.
 - The zero sequence of the admittance (in S/km), noted $\underline{Y_0}$ and `y0` in the code.
 - The direct sequence of the admittance (in S/km), noted $\underline{Y_1}$ and `y1` in the code.

-Then, it combines them in order to build the series impedance matrix $\underline{Z}$ and the shunt admittance matrix
-$\underline{Y}$ using the following equations:
+The symmetric componenets are then used to build the series impedance matrix $\underline{Z}$ and the shunt admittance matrix $\underline{Y}$ using the following equations:

 ```{math}
 \begin{aligned}